sunfounder/electronic-kit-for-raspberry-pi/docs/source/lesson_15_thermistor.rst

 .. code-block:: arduino

-    long a = analogRead(analogPin); //Read the resistance value of the thermistor to a via the signal from the analog pin.
-Here use a long type to make the value of a to be a long integer.
+    long a = analogRead(analogPin);
+    // Read the resistance value of the thermistor to a via the signal from the analog pin.
+    // Here use a long type to make the value of a to be a long integer.

-    float tempC = beta / (log((1025.0 \* 10 / a - 10) / 10) + beta / 298.0)
+    float tempC = beta / (log((1025.0 * 10 / a - 10) / 10) + beta / 298.0) - 273.0;
-    - 273.0; //The formula here is to calculate the temperature in Celsius, which we deduced previously.
+    // The formula here is to calculate the temperature in Celsius, which we deduced previously.

-    float tempF = 1.8 \* tempC + 32.0; //define the temperature in
+    float tempF = 1.8 * tempC + 32.0;
-    Fahrenheit.
-As we know Fahrenheit equals to 1.8 \* Celsius + 32.
+    // define the temperature in Fahrenheit.
+As we know Fahrenheit equals to 1.8 * Celsius + 32.

 **Code Analysis** **15-3** **Display the temperature on LCD1602**
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code-block:: arduino

     lcd.setCursor(0, 0);   // set the cursor to column 0, line 0

-    lcd.print("Temp: ");// Print a message of "Temp: "to the LCD.
+    lcd.print("Temp: ");   // Print a message of "Temp: "to the LCD.

-    lcd.print(tempC); //Print the tempC value on display.
+    lcd.print(tempC);      // Print the tempC value on display.

-    lcd.print(char(223));//print the unit" ° "
+    lcd.print(char(223));  // print the unit" ° "

     lcd.print("C");

     // (note: line 1 is the second row, since counting begins with 0):

     lcd.setCursor(0, 1);   // set the cursor to column 0, line 1

     lcd.print("Fahr: ");

-    lcd.print(tempF);// Print a Fahrenheit temperature to the LCD.
+    lcd.print(tempF);    // Print a Fahrenheit temperature to the LCD.

     lcd.print(" F");       // Print the unit of the Fahrenheit temperature to the LCD.

-    delay(200); //wait for 100 milliseconds
+    delay(200);           // wait for 100 milliseconds